 "Those are three significant outcomes that certainly don't convince me the July Effect doesn't exist," adds Sherer, who was not involved in the Mayo analysis.
 "And the fact that researchers keep looking into this, asking, 'Is it real?' makes you believe that there's good reason to believe it is.
 Based on my own experience and speaking with other doctors and patients, I'm convinced the July Effect exists."

 When analyzing the research, it turns out "where" may be even more important than "when."
 Most studies indicating patients problems during July find higher rates at teaching hospitals — those typically affiliated with a medical school where newly minted medical students get their first on-the-job training.

-“You may get more personal attention, but the skill level isn't there,” explains veteran physician David Sherer, M.D., past director of risk management for a large insurance provider and coauthor of Dr. David Sherer’s Hospital Survival Guide.
-“You have newcomers arriving at hospitals — often placed in a sink-or-swim situation — and they don't know where anything is or how anything is done.
-July is not the time to have elective surgery or another procedure that could be postponed.”
+You may get more personal attention, but the skill level isn't there, explains Sherer.
+"You have newcomers arriving at hospitals — often placed in a sink-or-swim situation — and they don't know where anything is or how anything is done."

 Although as a group these newbies are universally supervised, "from day one, residents are writing medication orders and doing certain procedures and diagnostic tests with relatively little direct supervision, so there's always an opportunity for something to slip through the safety net," adds Christopher Landrigan, M.D., who teaches at Harvard Medical School and oversees residents at Boston Children's Hospital.